Resources

 In this article we acknowledge the value of pets in supporting grief and the pain we can also experience when they die.

-When you lose someone, the grief will never go away completely — but there are healthy ways to cope.
-Some people find that gardening as they grieve, known as ‘grief gardening’, can gently relieve some of the emotional and physical symptoms after the loss of a loved one.
+When you lose someone, the grief will never go away completely — so you may want to know how to cope with grief.
+Some people find that gardening as they grieve, known as grief gardening, can gently relieve some of the emotional and physical symptoms after the loss of a loved one.

-Top Tips to Keep - Well Hydrated When Grieving
+Top Tips to Keep Well Hydrated - The Physical Effects of Grief

-Supporting Grieving - Young People Training
+Bereavement Support - Young People Training

-ListeningPeople training and resources provide tools for teachers, youth workers, counsellors and anyone who works with young people to safely and confidently enable them to engage around the difficult topic of loss.
+Listening People bereavement support training and resources provide tools for teachers, youth workers, counsellors and anyone who works with young people to safely and confidently enable them to engage around the difficult topic of loss.

 Funerals: Everything a - Young Person Needs to Know